Talking Resolutions

 How will the service help resolve my concerns?

-Neighbour complaints can be difficult to solve and establishing good communication is the first step to finding a resolution.
+Neighbour disagreements can be difficult to solve and establishing good communication is the first step to finding a resolution.
 A mediator will help you and your neighbour reach a better understanding of the problems from each other's point of view, and then help you find a way forward that works for everyone.

 Will I need to meet with my neighbour?